chaplinjs/chaplin/README.md

 ### Specific Module Controllers

 By convention, there is a controller for each application module.
 A controller may provide several action methods like `index`, `show` and so on.
 These actions are called by `ApplicationView` when a route matches.
-In addition to specific actions, a controller might provide a `startup` method which is called before a specific action.
+In addition to specific actions, a controller might provide a `initialize` method which is called before a specific action.

 For example, this is the stripped-down `LikesController`: